Opioid Overdose: Causes, Signs, and Treatment

 Buprenorphine is a narcotic opioid medication and Naloxone, as we now know, binds to opioid receptors to block the effect of opioids.
 This medication is meant to be used with other therapeutic techniques to allow an individual to wean off of opiates slowly.
 Additional medications for the treatment of OUD, or opioid use disorder, are methadone and Vivitrol.

 When it comes to finding additional help and resources, the Substance Abuse and Mental Health Services Administration (SAMHSA) is an invaluable organization to reach out to.
 They have a 24/7 hotline available to assist those currently living with addiction and their loved ones at 1–800–662–4357.
-They also provide an opioid overdose prevention kit that is a useful resource for families and advocates for those with substance use problems.
+They also provide an opioid overdose prevention toolkit that is a useful resource for families and advocates for those with substance use problems.

-To learn about the dangers of imodium abuse in particular, read our useful resource page on this topic.
+To learn about the dangers of Imodium abuse in particular, read our useful resource page on this topic.

 Related Reading